Finding Pando: A Moment of Wonder in Utah’s Ancient Forest

 By Isaac Navias

-Pando, the largest living organism on planet Earth, lives right here in the United States, living peacefully in central Utah.
+Pando, one of the largest living organisms on planet Earth, lives right here in the United States, living peacefully in central Utah.
 My partner and I first learned about it while staying in Brian Head, a lovely ski town on the southwest corner of Utah.
 I remember finding it on my map and saying to her, ”Kim, did you know we are several hours away from one of the largest living organisms on the planet?”
 It blew both our minds!
 The very next day, we ventured out, seeking this epic and ancient forest.

 Finding Pando: A Moment of Wonder in Utah's Ancient Forest